Fountaine Pajot Catamarans was launched in 1976 near La Rochelle, France.

 Other Manufacturers

-If you enjoyed this history of Fountaine Pajot catamarans, please have a look at these other multihull brand histories in the menu.
+If you enjoyed this history of Fountaine Pajot catamarans, please have a look at these other multihull brand histories in the filters up top.